 Energy and Engineering

-On October 23, EHS will host our fourth annual Alumni Leadership Day.
+On November 18, EHS will host our sixth annual Alumni Leadership Day.
 This event gives seniors an opportunity to hear from a variety of alumni regarding their respective careers.

 Based on their occupation, each alumni member sits on one of eleven panels.
 Every senior rotates through two panels in the morning, and the day concludes with a roundtable lunch.

 Read about our Energy and Engineering alumni panelists below.

 Bachelor of Engineering, Vanderbilt University